-Pauline Loong is managing director of the Hong Kong-based research consultancy Asia-analytica.
+Pauline Loong is the managing director of the Hong Kong-based research consultancy Asia-analytica.
+She is also a Senior Fellow of CIMB ASEAN Research Institute.
 She has earned an outstanding reputation as among the best-informed analysts of China’s political economy.
 She authors the well-known “Loong on China” newsletter which has won accolades for its perceptiveness as well as its meticulous research and reliability.

 Her distinguished career includes her role as senior vice-president and China risk analyst at CIMB Securities.
-Here, she was responsible for alerting clients to the changing dynamics shaping China in the 21st century and what they mean for investment decisions.
+She was responsible for alerting clients to the changing dynamics shaping China in the 21st century and what they mean for investment decisions.

 Previously, she had been a director at Jardine Fleming (now part of JPMorgan) where she headed its China department.
 She also served as head of research at Jardine Fleming China, a venture backed by the World Bank’s International Financing Corp.